Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Methodology

 \subsection{Network Architecture}

-As illustrated in Fig. \ref{fig:network}, the proposed method is an ensemble-based pipeline, where each branch accounts for a level of label quality.
-Based on the observation that the encoder is less sensitive to label noise \cite{liu2025}, and in order to reduce the computational burden, the branches share the same encoder and use different decoders.
+As illustrated in Fig. \ref{fig:network}, the proposed method employs an ensemble-based pipeline with a shared encoder and multiple decoders specialized for different label qualities.
+The encoder captures shared features across domains and is robust to noise \citep{liu2025}, while branch-specific decoders adapt to high-, mid-, and low-quality supervision.

-Because the labels of different levels are distributed according to geographic locations, \textit{i.e.}, high-quality labels are more available in the developed areas, such as North America, Europe, and Oceania, while lower-quality labels are mostly seen in the less-developed areas, such as Asia and South America, the label quality might reflect the "domain" information behind it.
-To better use this information, a so-called "domain" classifier---more precisely, a label quality classifier---is built on top of the shared encoder.
-The "domain" classifier is designed as an image classification module.
+Since label qualities tend to be geographically distributed---high-quality labels being more prevalent in developed regions such as North America, Europe, and Oceania, while lower-quality labels predominate in less developed areas such as Asia and South America---the label quality inherently encodes domain information.
+To leverage this, we introduce a "domain" classifier (more precisely, a label quality classifier) positioned atop the shared encoder.
+This classifier serves as an image classification module, designed to predict the label quality class of the input image.

-The encoder and decoder can be from any height estimation network.
-The classifier is made up of several convolutional layers, pooling layers, followed by fully connected layers that result in "domain" class logits, and then class probabilities $\hat{p}_{c}$.
+The encoder and decoder components are flexible and may be instantiated using any suitable monocular height estimation architecture.
+The domain classifier consists of several convolutional and pooling layers, followed by fully connected layers that produce logits for each domain class, which are then converted into class probabilities $\hat{p}_{c}$.

-The class probabilities are used to blend the height predictions from all the branches during inference, \textit{i.e.}, the predicted height maps $h$ are the sum of the height maps from all the branches weighted by the class probabilities.
-That is,
+During inference, the class probabilities are used to weight and blend the height predictions from all branches, yielding the final predicted height map: